tranSMART-Foundation/transmart/README.md

-DO NOT TRY TO ADD SmartR TO YOUR tranSMART INSTALLATION!<br/>
+DO NOT TRY TO ADD SmartR TO YOUR tranSMART INSTALLATION IN ITS CURRENT STATE!<br/>
-The source code is only here for people to look at it.<br/>
-This page will be updated with instructions as soon as SmartR reaches a certain state.

 <br/>
 <br/>

+How to add SmartR to my tranSMART installation:
+- coming soon

+Knows Issues:
+- none

+Supported Browsers:
+- Firefox (fully supported)
+- Chrome (fully supported)
+- Internet Explorer (mostly supported)

-To deploy your own visualization you need to add three files:
+How to deploy your own visualization:
-- An input views to specify the input
+- Add an input view to specify the input data
-- An analysis script to compute statistical information
+- Add an analysis script to prepare/order/filter the data and to compute statistical information
-- An output view to visualize the final data
+- Add an output view to visualize the processed data

 A very simplistic example can be found here:
 - grails-app/views/_inSample.gsp
 - web-app/Scripts/Sample.R
 - grails-app/views/_outSample.gsp